5 Essential Marketing Automations for Nonprofits

 • Keep your list clean: If even after sending this series they do not engage, it’s time to stop sending them messages.While re-engaging supporters is a great way to win back some donors, it also has the added bonus of helping you maintain a clean email list.
 Sending emails to a disengaged email list can have negative consequences on your spam rate and email deliverability so feel free to remove supporters from your file who do not choose to engage.

-Recurring donors who regularly contribute to your organization, but whose credit card information may no longer be valid.
+You potentially have recurring donors who regularly contribute to your organization, but whose credit card information may no longer be valid.
+What is the best marketing automation approach for them?
+Simple: ask them to update their card info!

 Best Practices